Titouan-Gadeyne/pymodaq_plugins_alcatel/README.rst

 Viewer0D
 ++++++++

-* **ACM1000**: Alcatel ACM1000 six-port gauge controller
+* **ACM1000**: Alcatel ACM 1000 six-port gauge controller

 Installation instructions
 =========================

+* PyMoDAQ 4
-* PyMoDAQ’s version.
+* Windows 10
-* Operating system’s version.
-* What manufacturer’s drivers should be installed to make this plugin run?
+* No drivers from Alcatel are required.
+* Your PC should have serial ports (COM ports) to connect the controller.
+On Windows 10 you may need to install a driver to create virtual COM ports.